-While most energy prices have increased dramatically in the last four years, the price of oil heating has fallen 23%, making it the cheapest major fuel – which is great news for oil users.
+Heating oil is currently the cheapest off grid fuel according to the latest quarterly data from Sutherland Tables, a recognised independent source of comparative UK domestic heating prices.
 However, the price does vary significantly, depending on the time of year, and tends to be cheaper in the summer.
-Our advice is to get into the habit of monitoring the price on one of the cost comparison websites and take advantage of these seasonal variations.
+Our advice is to get into the habit of monitoring the price and take advantage of these seasonal variations.
 Unlike other energy sources, oil users can shop around for the best deal so, if you have concerns regarding the price which your supplier is quoting, try calling another local supplier to check the best price before you place your order.
 If you need to spread the cost, check whether your supplier accepts monthly payments by direct debit.Find an oil supplier near you

 Many homes are so draughty and badly insulated that you waste a small fortune trying to keep them warm.
 Although improving your heating system can help, you may still end up chilly when the weather is bad.
 By investing in better insulation to your loft and walls, and making other improvements such as double glazing, you can save a lot of money as well as having a warmer, more comfortable home.
 This is particularly important for older properties which often lack proper insulation and may have solid walls – which really leak heat.
 It’s also important if you plan to invest in renewable heating because many of these technologies only produce heat at relatively low temperature and won’t run efficiently unless your insulation is good.

 Insulation was one of the options included in the government’s Green Deal scheme, which provides a way to fund energy efficiency improvements at minimal upfront cost.
 For more information on the Green Deal Scheme visit their websiteFind out more